broisnischal/broisnischal/README.md

 # bro

-A script to fetch and execute the latest version of your bro file.
+A multifunctional Bash script for handling project setup, repository creation, npm tasks, Docker cleanup, and more.
+Designed to streamline your development workflow on macOS and Linux.

 Step 1: Download the Script